openhab/openhab-addons/bundles/org.openhab.persistence.rrd4j/README.md

 ### `<heartBeat>` (Heart Beat)

-The heartbeat parameter helps the database to detect missing values. i.e. if no new value is stored after "heartBeat" seconds, the value is considered missing when charting.
+The heartbeat parameter helps the database to detect missing values. i.e. if no new sample is stored after "heartBeat" seconds, the value is considered missing when charting.

 It must be a positive integer value.